oceansystemslab/asv_mobility/README.md

 Requirements
 ------------
-  - A valid ROS installation (version Electric or later is suggested)
+  - A valid ROS installation (version Diamondback or later is suggested)
   - Python 2.7+
   - Numpy 1.8+